Exabyte-io/documentation/docs/properties-directory/structural/lattice.md

 ## Volume and Density

-The corresponding volume of the above unit cell is consequently given by the scalar triple product between the three lattice vectors defining its axes.
+The corresponding volume $V$ of the above unit cell is consequently given by the scalar triple product between the three lattice vectors defining its axes, as outlined in the formula below.
 The material density can in addition be obtained by dividing the sum of the atomic masses within the unit cell by this volume.

 $$
  V = \mathbf{a}\cdot(\mathbf{b}\times \mathbf{c})
 $$

+## Schema and Example

+The JSON schema and an example representation for the properties described in this page can be found for each of the [Bravais Lattice](../../properties/data/list.md#bravais-lattice), [lattice vectors](../../properties/data/list.md#lattice-vectors), [volume](../../properties/data/list.md#volume) and [density](../../properties/data/list.md#density).

 ## Links